GMFM300 Remote Sensing II - Analysis

 • Examiner scheme

 The external examiner collaborates with the internal examiner in designing examination tasks and guidelines.
-The external examiner verifies the internal examiner's assessment of a random selection of candidates periodically, as a part of the calibration process according to the institute's grading guidelines.
+The external examiner verifies the internal examiner's assessment of a random selection of candidates periodically, as a part of the calibration process according to the faculty's grading guidelines.

 • Mandatory activity